maths/moodle-qtype_stack/doc/en/Developer/Future_plans.md

 * Better options for automatically generated plots.
 (Aalto use of tikzpicture?)
 (Draw package?)
 * Make the mark and penalty fields accept arbitrary maxima statements.
 * Decimal separator, both input and output.
 * Multi-lingual support for questions.
 See [languages](Languages.md).
 Also known as localisation of questions.
 In particular to enable a single STACK question to carry around different versions for each of the text-based fields, including feedback.
 Each field might have a new "tab".
-The obvious use is for different languages, but it might also be use for different notations, e.g. engineering, physics, maths.
+The obvious use is for different languages, but it might also be use for different notations and also for applications which appeal to different disciplines, e.g. engineering, physics, maths.
 * Check CAS/maxima literature on -inf=minf.
 * Introduce a variable so the maxima code "knows the attempt number".
 [Note to self: check how this changes reporting]
 * Facility to import test-cases in-bulk as CSV (or something).
 Likewise export.